 Avid Pro ToolsPCWorld Rating

-If you like the workflow of a traditional recording studio mixer and tracks, then Pro Tools is what you want.
-The creative tools are good but nothing special, though editing in-line on the tracks themselves is an appealing feature.
-This is a DAW for serious production, but the free First is well worth a look as well.
+If you want the workflow of a traditional recording studio mixer and tracks, or simply want to use the same software as most professional studios, then Pro Tools is it.
+The creative tools are good but nothing special, though in-line editing of audio and MIDI directly on the tracks is an appealing feature.
+This is a DAW for serious production, but there's a free version "First" that fits the budget of the starving musician.

 - Recording studio-like workflow and interface